-7. Call a Plumber
+8. Call a Plumber

 - Meat or grease (such as bacon fat) which can coagulate and then catch other foods.

-- Coffee grounds, which can form into hard, compressed lumps if not properly drained
+- Coffee grounds, which can form into hard, compressed lumps if not properly drained.

 - Starchy foods, such as rice, potatoes, pasta.

-- High fiber foods, such as certain greens, corn husks and celery.
+- High fiber foods, such as certain greens, corn husks, and celery.

-- Pipe wrench
+- An adjustable wrench

-- Allen wrench
+- An Allen wrench